Ingredient Glossary

 - Traditionally used in Ayurvedic Medicine to calm nerves and induce sleep

-- Contains antioxidants which could improve cognitive functions.
+- Contains antioxidants which could improve cognitive&

 Fun fact